MediaMath/qasino/README.md

 ##Querying (SQL)

+Qasino has a SQL interface.
+Since Qasino uses SQLite on the backend you can refer the [SQLite SQL documentation](http://www.sqlite.org/lang.html) for SQL syntax details.
 Qasino can be queried with SQL using three different methods:

 ###Line receiver